 CIBINQO may cause serious side effects, including:

 CIBINQO is a medicine that affects your immune system.
 CIBINQO can lower the ability of your immune system to fight infections.
-Some people have had serious infections while taking CIBINQO or other similar medicines, including tuberculosis (TB), and infections caused by bacteria, fungi, or viruses that can spread throughout the body.
-Some people have died from these infections.
+Some people have had serious infections while taking CIBINQO or other similar medicines, including tuberculosis (TB) and infections caused by bacteria, fungi, or viruses that can spread throughout the body.
+Some people have been hospitalized or died from these infections.

 You should not start taking CIBINQO if you have any kind of infection unless your healthcare provider tells you it is okay.